arnoldlab/Outreach-materials/README.md

-# Outreach-materials
+# Outreach-materials used for BLAST activities
-Files used during outreach activities
+Files used during BLAST-related outreach activities